gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Learn more about this new feature and its impact in the [Configuration Cache](userguide/configuration_cache.html) documentation.

-### Stability improvements for file-system watching
+### Stability improvements of file-system watching

-Gradle 6.5 introduced an [experimental opt-in](https://docs.gradle.org/6.5/release-notes.html#file-watching) that improves performance of local incremental builds by watching for file-system changes.
+Gradle 6.5 introduced an [experimental opt-in](https://docs.gradle.org/6.5/release-notes.html#file-watching) that improves the performance of local incremental builds by watching for file-system changes.

 This release brings a number of stability improvements for file-system watching when used with composite builds or large projects on Windows and macOS.
 Gradle will now report better errors when you enable file-system watching on unsupported systems.